AbinashC2/Weather-App/README.md

 User-friendly and responsive design for seamless experience on any device.

 # Technologies Used
-Frontend: Html , Css , Js
+Frontend: Html , Css
+Backend : Js
 API Integration: OpenWeatherMap API